dOrgTech/ID-DAO/README.md

 ![](./docs/img/Alchemy-Add-Identity.png)

 In Alchemy, the proposal payload that was prepared in the GoodDollar app is shown in the UI.
-Any verifications from the GoodDollar's oracle is queried by Alchemy and populated.
+Any verifications from GoodDollar's oracle are queried by Alchemy and shown.
+Two primary use cases for this oracle are government ID verification and external account OAuths.
 With this information, human voters can check these to determine whether the proposal is real.

 ### Scenario Flowchart